-As part of the CAMA2021 we are preparing an exciting program with an inspiring list of invited speakers to complement your original contributions.
-The first experts that have accepted our invitation to join the conference are:
+As part of the CAMA2021 we have prepared an exciting program with an inspiring list of invited speakers to complement your original contributions.
+The following experts have gladly accepted our invitation to share some of their experience with you:

 Furthermore, he is also project manager at Pack4Food since its founding in 2005, a collaboration platform between the packaging industry, research institutes and other stakeholders in food packaging.
 Through collective research projects, trainings and network activities, Pack4Food aims to stimulate innovation in food packaging, in which the focus in the last years has been shifting to packaging materials in a circular economy.

 Novel developments in food packaging

 Dr. Robert Prange is a co-author of the 3rd edition of the book ‘Controlled Atmosphere Storage of Fruit and Vegetables’ (CABI, 2018, 420 pp.).
 He is an Adjunct Professor in the Faculty of Graduate Studies and Research, Dalhousie University, Halifax, Nova Scotia, Canada and was formerly Senior Research Scientist, Postharvest Biology and Technology, Agriculture and Agri-Food Canada and Professor and Head, Department of Plant Science, Faculty of Agriculture, Dalhousie University.
 He has published over 100 scientific articles, primarily in the field of postharvest biology and technology with a particular interest in Controlled Atmosphere applications in fruits and vegetables.
 In recognition of his research, and numerous innovations adopted by the postharvest industry around the world, especially the HarvestWatch (DCA-CF) technology, he has received a number of awards including Fellow of the American Society for Horticultural Science, Canadian Partners in Technology Transfer Award and the Queen Elizabeth II Diamond Jubilee Medal for contributions to Canada.